rikeshi/headlesspi/README.md

 This is a simple bash script that installs Arch Linux ARM onto an SD card and sets it up to automatically connect to a user-specified Wi-Fi profile once the Raspberry Pi is powered on.
-This allows easy headlesss setup of the Pi Model A, which lacks an ethernet port.
+This allows easy headless setup of the Pi Model A, which lacks an ethernet port.

 The basic Arch Linux ARM installation steps are outlined here: https://archlinuxarm.org/platforms/armv6/raspberry-pi